tarakc02/PureFun.jl/docs/src/index.md

 docs](https://docs.julialang.org/en/v1/manual/performance-tips/#Break-functions-into-multiple-definitions), this can get expensive.

 Julia's base arrays, sets, and dictionaries are all mutable.
-This package provides data strucutres that are immutable, so they can be treated as values.
+This package provides data structures that are immutable, so they can be treated as values.

 ```@repl
 using PureFun